Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

-BUCHAREST, Romania (AP) — The pro-European Union candidate in Romania’s critical presidential runoff has won the closely watched race against a hard-right nationalist, nearly complete electoral data shows, in a tense election rerun that many viewed as a geopolitical choice between East or West.
+BUCHAREST, Romania (AP) — Pro-European Union candidate Nicusor Dan has won Romania’s closely watched presidential runoff against a hard-right nationalist, nearly complete electoral data shows.
+A huge turnout Sunday played a key role in the tense election that many viewed as a geopolitical choice between East or West.

-The race pitted front-runner George Simion, the 38-year-old leader of the hard-right Alliance for the Unity of Romanians, or AUR, against incumbent Bucharest Mayor Nicusor Dan.
-It was held months after the cancellation of the previous election plunged Romania into its worst political crisis in decades.
+The race pitted front-runner George Simion, the 38-year-old leader of the hard-right Alliance for the Unity of Romanians, or AUR, against Dan, the incumbent mayor of Bucharest.
+It was held months after the cancelation of the previous election plunged Romania into its worst political crisis in decades.

 Thousands gathered outside Dan’s headquarters near Bucharest City Hall to await the final results, chanting “Nicusor!”
 Each time his lead widened as more results came in, the crowd, many waving the flags of Europe, would erupt in cheers.